 Faculty Disclosures The faculty reported the following financial relationships or relationships to products or devices they or their spouses/life partners have with commercial interests related to the content of this CME activity:

-Dr Sznol has disclosed that he has received consulting fees from Amgen, Amphivena, Anaeropharma, BeiGene, Bristol-Myers Squibb, Genentech/Roche, Immune Design,Kyowa – Kirin, Lion Biotechnologies, MedImmune, Merus, Nektar, NeoStem, Seattle Genetics, and Symphogen.
+Dr Sznol has disclosed that he has received consulting fees from Amgen, Amphivena, Anaeropharma, BeiGene, Bristol-Myers Squibb, Genentech/Roche, Immune Design, Kyowa-Kirin, Lion Biotechnologies, MedImmune, Merus, Nektar, NeoStem, Seattle Genetics, and Symphogen.
 He also owns interest in Amphivena.
 He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

 The employees of prIME Oncology have disclosed: